 “I would like to address some tweets from over the past decade that have been circulating recently.
 I fear this will not convey everything that I want it to, but I am speaking from the heart and trying my best to communicate my sincere regret.
 I am deeply embarrassed and more apologetic than you can ever know,” she wrote on Twitter Wednesday night.

-In the tweets, posted in the early 2010s, Amram made racist jokes about Asian-Americans, Jewish people and people with disabilities.
+Several Twitter users recently found tweets Amram made in the early 2010s, some making jokes about Asian Americans, Jewish people and people with disabilities.

-“My instinct is to share the varying degrees of explanation for every tweet that has offended,” she wrote, “but I know full well there are no excuses.
+“My instinct is to share the varying degrees of explanation for every tweet that has offended, but I know full well there are no excuses.
 I will be sorry for as long as I live that I have hurt even one person, and I very much understand why my words have hurt many more.
 Also, I specifically would like to apologize to the Asian American community, who I have hurt most with my tweets.
-I very much understand why you are hurt.”
+I very much understand why you are hurt,” she wrote.

 To everyone that follows me, please read: pic.twitter.com/0Qne8M1wwN

 — Megan Amram (@meganamram) June 18, 2020